QuanBlue/tech-guidebook/README.md

   <img src="https://contrib.rocks/image?repo=QuanBlue/tech-guidebook" />
 </a>

-Contributions to this repository are always welcome!
-If you have any cheat sheets that you would.
+Feel free to contribute to our projects, share your insights, or collaborate with fellow automation enthusiasts.

 # :scroll: License

 Distributed under the MIT License.
-See <a href="https://github.com/QuanBlue/tech-guidebook/blob/master/LICENSE">`LICENSE`</a> for more information.
+See <a href="../LICENSE">`LICENSE`</a> for more information.

 ---